Validating, verifying, and calibrating flows

 At a basic level, the three terms may be defined as follows:

-- Validation ensures that a system satisfies the stated functional intent of the system
+- Validation ensures a system satisfies its stated functional intent

-- Verification ensures the correct operation of equipment or a process according to its stated operating specifications
+- Verification ensures a process or equipment operates according to its stated operating specifications

 Verification: Is it working correctly?

 The goal of verification is to make sure a piece of equipment or sub-process is working according to the manufacturer’s technical design specifications.
 Verification may be performed as a part of routine maintenance, or to ensure that newly purchased instruments work properly prior to installation.
 This oftentimes involves temporarily inserting a flow meter into a process and measuring parameters such as flow rate or pressure.

 While validation and verification have distinct goals, the procedure is the same for both: Read a value and check to see if it falls within a specified range.
 Portable mass flow meters are particularly well-suited for quick and easy validation and verification.

 - These battery powered devices last up to 18 hours, ensuring that multiple processes/instruments can be quickly checked.